 Available for: All reviewers. *Note: reviewers will only see the versions they are a part of.

 How does it work?

 Compare mode is accessed in the upper left corner of the screen.
-By clicking on this icon, you will see 2 versions side by side.
+By clicking on this icon, you will see two versions side by side.

-Each function has been numbered on the screenshot below along with a description underneath.
+Each function has been numbered on the screenshot below and a description underneath.

 1. Exit button

 Press this to comparison mode and go back to the proof viewer.